Returned from Duty

 He was one of the sons of James and Susanna Allsup who lived at Clayton Green as of 1911

-He enlisted on the 20 November 1915 at Chorley and claimed to be 19 years and 8 months old
+He Enlisted on 20 November 1915 at Chorley and claimed to be 19 years and 8 months old

 Joined at Glencorse on 23 November 1915

-He was actually 16 years, 8 months, 19 days on enlistment
+He was 16 years, 8 months, 19 days on Enlistment

 Discharged as of 25 December 1915, having made a misstatement as to age on enlistment